 5A.
 Ordinary service, when effected

-(1) In this rule —

-working day means a day other than a Saturday, a Sunday, or a public holiday throughout the State.
+[(1) deleted]

 (2) A document that is sent to a person by a method in the Table to this rule is to be taken to be served on the person at the time stated opposite the method in the Table, unless the contrary is proved.

 Table